WithSecureLabs/drozer/README.md

 **Note: On Windows please ensure that the path to javac.exe is added to the PATH environment variable.**

 6. [Android Debug Bridge](https://developer.android.com/studio/releases/platform-tools.html)

-## Docker Container

-To help with making sure drozer can be ran on modern systems, a Docker container was created that has a working build of Drozer.
-This is currently the recommended method of using Drozer on modern systems.

-* The Docker container can be found [here](https://hub.docker.com/r/withsecurelabs/drozer).
-* Instructions on building your own Docker container can be found [here](https://github.com/WithSecureLabs/drozer/tree/develop/docker).

-## Manual Building and Installation

 ### Building Python wheel